An iconic mountain range

 Cime de l’Est

-First climb on 16th August 1842 by Nicolaz Delez.
+First summit climb on August 16th, 1842 by Nicolas Delez.

-The Cime de l’Est was known as the Mont de Novierre up to the middle of the 17th century.
-Following the rockfalls in 1635 and 1636 it was called Mont Saint Michel and then the Dent Noire until the 19th century.
+Until the middle of the 17th century, the Cime de l’Est was known as the Mont de Novierre.
+Following rockfalls in 1635 and 1636 that altered the mountain’s silhouette, it was called Mont Saint Michel and then the Dent Noire, only becoming the Cime de l’Est in the 19th century.

-First climb on 7th June 1870 by E. Javelle et J. Oberhauser.
+First summit climb on June 7th, 1870 by E. Javelle et J. Oberhauser.

-First climb in 1890 also by Nicolas Delez.
+First summit climb in 1890 by Nicolas Delez.

 The Dent Jaune was known as the Dent Rouge as late as 1879.